Machining vs. Fabrication

 What is Machining?

-Machining and fabrication are different manufacturing processes where machining entails a broader variety of strategies that utilize alternative technologies.
-It involves the use of various cutting tools and machinery to remove excess material from a workpiece, thereby shaping your metal into a desired final form.
+Machining utilizes a broader variety of techniques and technologies than fabrication.
+This process involves the use of various cutting tools and machinery to remove excess material from a workpiece, thereby shaping your metal into a desired final form.
 Machining aims to create finished products with precise dimensions, smooth surfaces, and specific shapes, often used in automotive, aerospace, electronics, and other industries.

 Some common machining practices include: